mickael-palma-wttj/web-component-poc/README.md

 - 🎨 **Web Components**: Custom elements for each asset type with full Shadow DOM encapsulation
 - ✏️ **Inline Editing**: Click "Edit" on any asset to modify content with live preview
 - 💾 **Persistent Storage**: Changes are saved back to `data.md` file
-- �️ **Download as Image**: Export any asset view as a high-quality PNG image
+- 🖼️ **Download as Image**: Export any asset view as a high-quality PNG image
 - 🗺️ **Interactive Maps**: Leaflet maps for office locations with address search
 - 📱 **Responsive Design**: Fully responsive UI that works on all screen sizes
 - 🚀 **Ruby Sinatra Server**: Lightweight server for serving and API requests
 - 🎯 **Live Preview**: Real-time preview while editing content
+- 📦 **Dynamic Component Loading**: Load only the components you need via bundle API
+- 🗜️ **Gzip Compression**: Automatic gzip compression for bundle responses

 ## 📋 Project Structure